• Home

 Welcome to Introvert Retreat

 We explore and celebrate introversion as a healthy personality type, defined by C.G.
 Jung and later by the Myers Briggs MBTI type indicator.
 Click on About and FAQ to learn more about this type.
 See if it fits you or someone you know.
-Add your comments to our posts, or join us in Email Discussion with other introverts.
+Add your comments to our posts, or join us in online or email discussion with other introverts.

 Categories